-Looking to get the real scoop on Deen, the New York Times interviewed a woman by the name of Dora Charles.
+Looking to get the real scoop on Deen, The New York Times interviewed a woman by the name of Dora Charles.
 Ms. Charles is self-described as Deen’s longtime friend and “soul sister.”
 She worked alongside Deen in Deen’s restaurant for many lean years before Deen’s celebrity took off.

 Paula Deen reportedly promised Ms. Charles, whose recipes and good taste were pivotol to her restaurant’s success, that she would take care of her if she ever made it big.
 Long story short: Paula Deen – whose net-worth rocketed to somewhere around $17 million – did not make good on that promise.

 Ms. Charles was not part of the lawsuit that ultimately caused the collapse of Paula Deen’s media empire.
-Nor was she seeking compensation for the wrongs that Deen had done her in the past.
+Nor was she seeking any compensation for the wrongs that Deen had done her in the past.
 Rather, her interview with the Times betrayed a simple sense of sadness that things had turned out the way they did.
 Commenting on the status of her relationship with Paula Deen, Ms. Charles had these profound words to say: